Testing-Game-SAD-2023/T4-G18/README.md

     - DELETE /rounds/{id} delete a round;

 ## Usage
-The application uses a json configuration file like `config.example.json`.
-The application looks for a file config.json near executable, but a custom one can be provided through "--config=<PATH>" command line arguments.
+The application uses a json configuration file like `config.example.json` (which contains default values).
+The application looks for a file `config.json` near executable, but a custom one can be provided through `--config=<PATH>` command line arguments.

 The application can be executed through:
 ```sh